Does the plethora of parrot perches produce puzzlement? Learn perches & placement now!

 Beyond that, single bolt perches are useful for providing access to birds toys and accessories.

-Hardwood ladders offer gateways to various areas in the cage and allow your bird to rest it’s feet on a relatively flat surface.
-An elderly or injured or disabled bird may also like a Manzanita flat perch.
+Hardwood ladders offer gateways to various areas in the cage and allow your bird to rest its feet on a relatively flat surface.

 He's handled a 1000 birds of numerous species when they would visit their monthly birdie brunch in the old Portage Park (Chicago, IL) facility.
 The one with the parrot playground.